l-Luna/PrismaticHelper/DOCUMENTATION.md

 #### `run, amount = 8`
 Make the player run the specified number of pixels to the right.
 1 tile = 8 pixels, negative values go left.

+#### `walk_to, x = 8`
+Make the player walk until they reach the given x position, relative to the map origin.
+Useful for lining the player up with a specific pixel

+#### `run_to, x = 8`
+Make the player run until they reach the given x position, relative to the map origin.
+Useful for lining the player up with a specific pixel.

 #### `goto, x = 0, y = 0`
 Instantly teleports the player to the specified position in pixels, relative to the map origin.
 (This is intended for on-skip nodes, to normalize the player's position after skipping a cutscene.)